-The Pakistan Taliban (the Tehrik-e-Taliban or TTP) has increased its activity in the areas bordering Afghanistan since the Taliban takeover of Pakistan’s neighbour.
+The Pakistan Taliban (the Tehrik-e-Taliban or TTP) has increased its activity in the areas bordering Afghanistan since the Taliban takeover of Pakistan’s neighbor.

-The TTP is separate from the Afghan Taliban, though the two organisations are allied and share a common extreme Islamist ideology.
+The TTP is separate from the Afghan Taliban, though the two organizations are allied and share a common extreme Islamist ideology.

 The increase in activity – including attacks on military personnel as well as extorting money from local people and businesses, and killing those who refuse – raises fears for Christians living in Khyber Pakhtunkhwa and other border areas.